Faculty and Staff - Klein

 Curriculum Vitae (PDF)

-Renewable Energy, Energy Economics & Policy, Environmental Impacts of Electricity Generation, Energy Storage, Energy Poverty
+Renewable Energy, Sustainable Energy Economics & Policy, Environmental Impacts of Energy, Thermal Energy Storage, Energy Poverty, Multi-Criteria Decision Making

 My research is interdisciplinary in nature and centers on the economic, environmental and social tradeoffs inherent in the production, distribution, and use of energy.
 I use engineering-economic analysis, environmental life cycle assessment, social benefit-cost analysis, and multi-criteria decision analysis to assess tradeoffs in energy decision-making.
 My primary expertise is in concentrated solar power, thermal energy storage, and distributed solar energy generation.
 However, I am expanding my research to include other renewable energy technologies, especially solar distributed generation (water/space heating and PV), biomass and wind.
 I am particularly interested in comparisons between central and distributed generation renewable energy options – especially community-managed strategies.
 I am also beginning some research on environmentally-economically sustainable waste management.

 My doctoral research was about the environmental and economic implications of thermal energy storage for concentrated solar power (CSP) plants.
-I created an engineering-economic model of a parabolic trough CSP plant with three energy backup systems: molten salt thermal energy storage, natural gas-fired heat transfer fluid heater, and minimal backup.
-I used the model to compare the levelized cost of energy and expected annual profit of plants with different backup systems, energy backup capacities, and cooling technologies.
-I also created an environmental life cycle assessment model that used inputs from the engineering-economic model to estimate greenhouse gas emissions, water use, and land use.
-I used the results of these analyses in a multi-criteria decision analysis framework to assess the tradeoffs between different backup systems and cooling technologies in order to develop policy recommendations.
+I created an integrated assessment model (IAM) that calculates the annual capacity factor, levelized cost of energy, life cycle greenhouse gas emissions, water consumption and land use of a parabolic trough CSP plant with three different energy backup systems and two cooling options.
+The IAM uses a multi-criteria decision analysis framework to assess the tradeoffs between different backup systems and cooling technologies in order to develop policy recommendations.
 This research was funded by the National Science Foundation’s Graduate Research Fellowship and the Climate Decision-Making Center at Carnegie Mellon University.

 Recent Publications (note: I changed my last name to Klein in January 2013)